 It all begins in late winter, when huge numbers of krill and pilchards explode in waters off Eden and the Sapphire Coast.
 Here the melding of the warm East Australia Current and the nutrient rich Arctic flow create a rich, temperate marine environment.
 Many species of mammals and birds have been researched here and some of them are permanent residents.

-The whales’ southern migration is celebrated with gusto at Eden and Snug Cove, but try to include a day for exploring the rest of Twofold Bay and Green Cape.
+The whales’ southern migration is celebrated with gusto in Eden but try to include a day for exploring the rest of Twofold Bay and our beautiful surrounds.
 The southern and eastern sections are dotted with evidence of a wild history that stems directly from the migration.

 The festival itself blends whale watching from sea and shore with live shows and opportunity for friendly competition (oyster shucking or capstan pull anyone?).
 There’s also street theatre, music, seafood, art exhibitions and tours.